Have you ever wondered how to tell a real diamond? How do you know if a diamond is real or fake?

 6. How sharp are the facets on your diamond?

-7. Is there lots of wear on your diamond?
+7. Is there wear on your diamond?

 Rough materials such as sand-paper scratch diamond lookalikes, but not a real diamond.
 We do not advise this test to be carried out on any item unless there is no fear of damage.
 Most precious metals scratch easily, so be careful when considering this test.